Suspect in custody after shots fired at Indiana middle school

-(CNN)At least two people were injured after a shooting Friday at a middle school in Noblesville, Indiana, police said.
+(CNN)At least three people were injured after a shooting Friday at a middle school in Noblesville, Indiana, officials said.

-A suspect is in custody after what Indiana State Police spokesman Sgt.
-John Perrine earlier called an active shooter incident at Noblesville West Middle School.
+A suspect was in custody after what Indiana State Police earlier had called an active shooter incident at Noblesville West Middle School.

-Perrine said via Twitter that two people were being transported to hospitals.
+Noblesville police Chief Kevin Jowitt told reporters that a teacher and a student were taken to hospitals with injuries.
+But hospital officials said at least three people, including one adult, were being treated.
+One student had an ankle fracture.

+Jowitt said the shooting was reported shortly after 9 a.m.
+He said the situation was contained and that a male student was in custody.

+"Our thoughts are with all those affected by this horrible situation," his statement said.

+Vice President Mike Pence tweeted, "Karen and I are praying for the victims of the terrible shooting in Indiana.
+To everyone in the Noblesville community -- you are on our hearts and in our prayers.
+Thanks for the swift response by Hoosier law enforcement and first responders."

-The school was on lockdown, said Jackie Chatteron, a receptionist for the school district.
+The middle school was on lockdown part of the morning, said Jackie Chatteron, a receptionist for the school district.

 Aerial news video showed rows of students being evacuated and escorted to school buses.

-Students were being taken to Noblesville High School, where parents can pick them up, the state police said.
+Students were being taken to Noblesville High, where parents can pick them up, the state police said.

 June 1 is the last day of school, according to the school's website.